Television House

 Television House is the former name of a building on Kingsway in London.
-From 1918, it was the base of the Air Ministry, and later from 1955, was the headquarters of Associated-Rediffusion/Rediffusion London, Independent Television News (ITN), TV Times magazine, the Independent Television Companies Association and, at first, Associated Television.
-Later, It was the initial base for its successor, Thames Television.
-After Thames moved out, it was the headquarters of the General Register Office and subsequently of ExxonMobil.
+From 1918, it was the base of the Air Ministry.
+From 1955, the building was the headquarters of Associated-Rediffusion/Rediffusion London, Independent Television News (ITN), TV Times magazine, the Independent Television Companies Association and, at first, Associated Television.
+Later, it was the initial base for Rediffusion's successor, Thames Television.
+After Thames moved out, it was the headquarters of the General Register Office for England and Wales and subsequently of ExxonMobil.
 It is now known as 61 Aldwych.

 History

 Adastral House

 The Kingsway area had been redeveloped at the start of the 20th century from slums and tenement housing into a broad avenue with grand office buildings and expensive townhouses.

 After the formation of the Air Ministry in 1918, its headquarters was on Kingsway; one of two identical buildings opposite Bush House became Adastral House, the name being derived from the RAF motto.
 This remained the home of the Air Ministry through World War II, and the roof of the building in 1940 during The Blitz is where, while fire-watching, Arthur Harris, made the remark about the bombing to a companion, "Well, they are sowing the wind...".
 The building became known to the public after the war as it was announced during BBC weather forecasts that the Met Office had measured the temperatures and wind speeds in central London from its roof.

+During WWII, a Jamaican teenager called Billy Strachan sold all of his possessions and travelled all the way from the Caribbean to Adastral House, incorrectly believing that this was where he should go to join the Royal Air Force (RAF).
+When he arrived he was racially abused by the guards, before being rescued by sergeant who gave Strachan correct instructions on how to join the RAF.
+Strachan then went onto become an accomplished bomber pilot and a pioneer of black civil rights in Britain.